The 1st Marquis of Montrose Society was formed in 1995 and was the inspiration of Alan Macpherson Yr. of Cluny.

 The AGM, followed by a light lunch, will be held at the Royal Scots Club, Albany Street, Edinburgh.
 Non members are always welcome to join us at this event, but prior notification to the secretary is requested.

-The Council held a successful autumn meeting and work actively continues on behalf of the Society.
+The Council held a successful spring meeting and work actively continues on behalf of the Society.

 If you have an interest in James Graham, 1st Marquis of Montrose, and the fascinating history of Scotland in the 17th century, why don’t you join us?
 New members are always welcome.